Nuriadj/TFG/README.md

 	|Random forest | 14 seg // **14 seg** | 14 seg // **14 seg** | 14 seg // **14 seg** | 14 seg // **14 seg** |

+* 6/4/22

+	- no es lo mismo indicar n_jobs = 4 que n_jobs = -1, ya que n_jobs = -1 lo que dice es "the task will use all of the cores available on your system.".
+El matiz está en la palabra "available", esto no es seguro que signifique todos.

 # **TO DO Memoria:**